About Immersive Storytelling and Emerging Technologies

 There’s no script for how to harness virtual reality, augmented reality, artificial intelligence, and other emerging technologies to tell stories that matter as they tackle the problems that challenge us.
 It’s being written now, by innovators in the media and entertainment fields, and by students and instructors in programs like ours, which boasts the nation’s first full-time curriculum on immersive storytelling and emerging technologies.

-Designed and led by founding director Gabo Arora, and with input from award-winning creative pioneers in the field, the ISET concentration offers hands-on, marketable experience employing the dominant emerging technologies for artistic expression, engaging storytelling, and social impact.
+The ISET Area of Concentration offers hands-on, marketable experience employing the dominant emerging technologies for artistic expression, engaging storytelling, and social impact.

-Fast-paced, innovative, and collaborative, ISET courses give students new perspectives on how technology shapes our relation to the world, to others and—most importantly—to ourselves.
+Fast-paced, innovative, and collaborative, ISET courses give you new perspectives on how technology shapes our relation to the world, to others and – most importantly – to ourselves.

 Your ISET Experience

 Are you ready to create new worlds, immerse viewers into the heart of your story, or solve complex problems using the latest in artificial intelligence and emerging technologies?